BroadcomMFD/cobol-control-flow/README.md

 3. Select *View Program Flow*.
     - The Cobol Control Flow graph is generated and displayed in a new window located to the side of the Cobol file.

-### Show a Paragraph in the Cobol Control Graph
+### Navigate through the code using Cobol Control Graph

 ![](CobolControlFlowHighlighting.gif)

 Once the Cobol Control Flow graph is generated you can navigate through the Cobol code by clicking on the individual nodes in the graph.

+Conversely you can navigate to the relevant node in the graph from the Cobol code.

 **Follow these steps:**

 1. In the Cobol file editor, right click inside a paragraph.
     - A context menu opens.
 2. Select *View Program Flow*.
-    - The node corresponding to the paragraph is highlighted in the Cobol Control Flow graph.
+    - The node corresponding to the paragraph is highlighted in the graph.

-Conversely you can also navigate to nodes from the Cobol code itself:
-Click on a node inside the Cobol Control Flow graph to highlight the corresponding paragraph inside the Cobol file editor.

 ### Display Tooltips